TharakaDasunpriya9/gitPM/README.md

-# gitPM javaFx application for save customer and item to the database
+ javaFx application for save customer and item to the database